 Until recently, a tourist could have done a border run, have a cup of coffee in Costa Rica and re-enter Panama for another 180-day period.

 Subsequently, regulations have stipulated that tourists have to remain outside Panama for a day before allowed re-entry.
-That became 72 hours, which has now become three months.
-The total number of entries is now limited to three!
+That became 72 hours, which has now become 30 days.
+The total number of entries are now limited to three!

 Is perpetual tourism morally justified?